Anchor regression: heterogeneous data meets causality: Properties of anchor regression estimators

-The transformation \eqref{eq:14} is for computational reasons only.
 Even if $(X,Y,A)$ follows a multivariate Gaussian distribution, in general it might \emph{not} be true that $\hat b^{\gamma} \sim \mathcal{N}(b^{\gamma}, V)$ for some covariance matrix $V$ since possible confounding complicates the matter.
 Hence $p$-values or confidence intervals from ordinary least squares regression of the transformed data $(\tilde{\Y},\tilde{\X})$ cannot be used.

 Since a main goal in this paper is to establish good predictive performance on future data sets, it is less important to provide distributional results for $\hat b^{\gamma} - b^{\gamma}$, than to quantify the excess predictive risk on new data sets.
 A finite sample bound for the excess risk, even covering the high-dimensional setting, can be found in Section~\ref{sec:finite-sample-bound}.